ctrueden/equilibrium/_pages/events/case-15e07.md

 We can choose one of these three: Calderon the Cold, who knows all about spiders and tunnels.
 Orlok, who can find anything and go anywhere.
 Or Elloia Canarl, a consummate hunter (though she might start by hunting Oz, and who could blame her?).

-> Nate: "Let's take the they/them and stir up some may-hem!"
+> Nate: "Let's take the 'they/them' and stir up some may-hem!"
 > Curtis: "Orlok goes by *it*."
-> Michael: "Let's take the it and stir up some shit!"
+> Michael: "Let's take the 'it' and stir up some shit!"

 Sophie says before we teleport out, this is the last time we should speak freely because Xaryu is always watching.
 ALWAYS WATCHING.
 Even sign language is out!